 No matter who plans on going to the clerk's office, check to see whether or not you can just walk in and apply or if something needs to be scheduled in advance -- because these office's often require an appointment.

 You’ll need to bring some basic documentation.
 The couple will need official identification such as an original birth certificate, driver’s license, or passport.

 If you're under 18 and applying for a wedding license, you must have permission of both parents.
 Some clerks require the parents to show up in person, others only require written statements.
 Inquire beforehand so you'll have the paperwork you'll need.

 If one or both of the applicants is divorced, bring a copy of the final decree or the statement from judge.

 If you watch old movies you might see them talking about getting a blood test before getting married.
 Don’t worry, almost every state has abandoned this step.
 Only couples getting married in Montana are still required to do so.

-In short, plan ahead, bring ID, and contact your county clerk with any questions.
+In short, plan ahead, bring ID and any necessary paperwork, and contact your county clerk with any questions!

 Finally, we would be remiss if we didn't pitch our gorgeous ceremonial wedding certificates, available here in our store.